November 06, 2016

 How Messy Learning Helps Us Develop Critical Thinking

 Do you remember watching Ms. Frizzle on Magic School Bus?
 If so you can recall her iconic words to every wide-eyed child under her spell: Take chances, make mistakes, get messy!
 But what exactly did she mean by that?
 And why would she encourage such a thing as messy learning?

 With very good reason, actually.
-Dear Ms. Frizzle knew what she was talking about.
+Dear Ms. Frizzle knew what she was talking about—it's how we develop critical thinking.
+It's such a big topic that we wrote the Ultimate Guide to Critical Thinking to try to explain it more thoroughly.
 When teachers talk about messy learning they are usually talking about something related to project-based learning.
 PBL puts students in the role of scientists, engineers, creative types, designers, architects—problem solvers, to say the least.

 Though the teacher provides specific guidelines and goals, students must engage their higher-order thinking processes to solve those problems.
 Messy learning is “non-linear” learning while “clean learning” is like “linear” thinking.